jfloff/mac-developer-setup/shell.md

 ![](https://www.dropbox.com/s/3yvgky963r5wyyy/Screenshot%202015-06-29%2022.47.47.png)

 don't worry!
 I've been there...
-I want my 3 hours back.
-But stay calm, lets be a good Hobbit and go try each one of these steps:
+(I want my 3 hours back!).
+But stay calm, lets be a good Hobbit and try each one of these steps:
 * Confirm you iTerm terminal type in *Profiles - Default > Terminal > Report Terminal Type*, set to **```xterm-256color```**.
 Then add the following lines to .bashrc:

 ```shell